Phileosopher/commonplace/people-love_.md

 - Rebellion is the love *against* something.
 - Self-destructive desires are frequently the love of nonexistence or a misplaced sense of [justice](morality-justice.md).

-The most significant [meaning](meaning.md) we can ever find is through loving other people.
+APPLICATION: The most significant [meaning](meaning.md) we can ever find is through loving other people.
 Every other form of love is inferior by comparison, including loving an [ideal](values.md) or loving [what a person *could* be](imagination.md).

-If we love others, we must frequently set aside the ideals we have for them.
+APPLICATION: If we love others, we must frequently set aside the ideals we have for them.
 Otherwise, we end up loving our [imagination](imagination.md) of them more than those around us.

-Even when people [pursue](purpose.md) the same thing, they typically don't love the same thing behind the pursuit, and this will eventually create a [conflict](people-conflicts.md) later.
+APPLICATION: Even when people [pursue](purpose.md) the same thing, they typically don't love the same thing behind the pursuit, and this will eventually create a [conflict](people-conflicts.md) later.

-Loving someone's physical state is easy, but isn't as important as loving someone's [soul](humanity.md).
+APPLICATION: Loving someone's physical state is easy, but isn't as important as loving someone's [soul](humanity.md).
 To love a person's soul, they sometimes must reap [adverse consequences](results.md), and other times must receive [undue grace](morality.md).

-Since [meaning](meaning.md) comes best through love, and love is most directly adopted through religions that endorse it, we must learn love through a [religion](religion.md).
+APPLICATION: Since [meaning](meaning.md) comes best through love, and love is most directly adopted through religions that endorse it, we must learn love through a [religion](religion.md).
 This will either express through self-determination to build it (e.g., Buddhism) or through it being instilled from another source (i.e., [Christianity](jesus-gospel.md)).

-If something harms us, we can't always be sure the person who caused it is [evil](morality-evil.md) or incompetent, and loving means to *always* presuming incompetence until proven wrong.
+APPLICATION: If something harms us, we can't always be sure the person who caused it is [evil](morality-evil.md) or incompetent, and loving means to *always* presuming incompetence until proven wrong.
 Going forward, we may not be able to [trust](trust.md) them as much either way, but we don't risk [unjustly](morality-justice.md) harming them from assuming them to be evil when they weren't.

-Most of what we do is prioritizing what we love in some form.
+APPLICATION: Most of what we do is prioritizing what we love in some form.
 A faithful [marriage](gender.md) is emotionally and sexually loving a spouse *more* than anyone else.
 This often requires [courage](mind-feelings-fear.md).

-We don't always see the results of love immediately, so the groundwork to successfully loving is patience.
+APPLICATION: We don't always see the results of love immediately, so the groundwork to successfully loving is patience.

-If you wish to love someone wholeheartedly, do something they don't expect, or in a way they weren't [expecting](imagination.md).
+APPLICATION: If you wish to love someone wholeheartedly, do something they don't expect, or in a way they weren't [expecting](imagination.md).